Connecticut Birth Records Search

 - Certification of Birth - this is an official copy that is wallet size so you can carry it around with you to prove your identity.

 Currently, Connecticut’s population is just shy of 3.6 million people.
 It is considered the 29th largest state in the U.S. Connecticut’s population has begun to decline in recent years to the rate of 11% per year.
-That makes Connecticut one of only seven states in America whose population is declining.
+That makes the area one of only seven states in America whose population is declining.

 Connecticut is very small with only 5,543 square miles of surface area making it the 48th largest state.
 However, its population density is way above average with a whopping 738.1 people per square mile.
 The flat terrain and hospitable areas are likely to account for the high population density.
-Connecticut was one of the original thirteen states.
+It was one of the original thirteen states.

 Population change from 2010-2016